reidklarsfeld/spacex-graphql/README.md

 ## SpaceX Launch Application

 Have you ever wanted to learn more about advanced rocket and spacecraft launches?
 Then you've come to the right place!
 This application provides users with up-to-date information on SpaceX's previous and upcoming launches, including in-depth data such as mission names, launch dates, rocket names, video links, and much more.
-Created with a tech stack that includes TypeScript, React(Hooks), Apollo GraphQL, and Node.js, please feel free to fork and/or clone the codebase and test it out!
+Created with a tech stack that includes TypeScript, React(Hooks), and Apollo GraphQL, please feel free to fork and/or clone the codebase and test it out!

 ## Installation